Jitendra-DataScientist/RAG-optimized/readMe.txt

-Sprint - 3
+Sprint - 4
 ----------

-modifications from Sprint - 2:
+modifications from Sprint - 3:

 changes in code:
 ----------------
-1. changed k-value of similarity_search in "api.py" to 5 from 3.
-2. changed the prompt to not cite source documents in the answer itself.
-3. changed some formattings in "web_app.py".
+to be added slowly